Coosis/blog/content/posts/FirstTime_MinecraftPlugin/index.md

 ---

 # Before Everything Else:
 A week ago, a friend of mine was planning to set up a minecraft server.
 I got excited, since I have a spare RaspberryPi 4 with 8 gigs of ram ready to be put to use.
 But with a 32-bit os, it wasn't really fit for the job.
 So I started to use my old laptop.
 I installed pop!_os, downloaded java 17, and after some research, set up a papermc server.
-The reason why I chose papermc is that it seems newest, with a out-standing performance and detailed documentation.
+The reason why I chose papermc is that it seems newest, with an out-standing performance and detailed documentation.
 Now of course, with a server able to run plugins, I wasn't going to just download everyone else's plugins.
 I decided to write my own.

 # Maven or Gradle?
 Before I could set up my project, I need to decide which build tool to use: [Gradle](https://docs.gradle.org/current/userguide/userguide.html), or [Maven](https://maven.apache.org/what-is-maven.html)?
 To my understanding, Gradle is newer, Maven is rich on the resources side.
 But in the end I chose Gradle, because Gradle seemed to support most of Maven's repositories.